jongwooksi/jongwooksi/README.md

 - **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, TBD

-- **J. Si** and S. Kim, "A Study on the Design and Usability of Panorama-Based Virtual Interview Spaces Using Skybox AI", KCI, TBD

 - **J. Si** and S. Kim, "Analysis of Results and Limitations in Prompt-Based Image Processing: Focusing on InstructPix2Pix", KCI, TBD

 - **J. Si** and S. Kim, "Research on Anthropomorphism of Animation Character Using Generative AI Focusing on Janus-Pro-7B", KCI, TBD